dennisXZX/web-developer-notes/README.md

 Function.prototype.bind is a function defined in the prototype object of Function constructor, which means all instances of Function can access to bind via prototypal inheritance.
 The bind function accepts a context as a parameter and returns a function that binds the context to its this keyword.

 #### When would you use `document.write()`?

+In no situation I find myself have a need for document.write().

 #### What's the difference between feature detection, feature inference, and using the UA string?

 #### Explain Ajax in as much detail as possible.
 #### What are the advantages and disadvantages of using Ajax?
 #### Explain Cross-Origin Resource Sharing (CORS)